CarlosArbona/carlosarbona.github.io/_posts/2025-10-22-the-most-human-skill-left.md

 tags: [sales, ai, founders, discogenie]
 ---

-the most human skill left: on selling in the age of ai
+on selling in the age of ai

 for years, silicon valley looked down on salespeople.
 we were the talkers. the ones who “didn’t build anything.”